Hal Cruttenden: Early life

 He was educated at St Paul's School.

 Career

 Cruttenden studied acting and had small roles on shows such as EastEnders and Kavanagh QC in the 1990s, as well as voicing BBC radio traffic reports.
 Despite nervousness, he performed stand-up comedy for the first time at the age of 27.
 He was nominated for Best Newcomer at the 2002 Edinburgh Comedy Awards.

+In September 2025, Cruttenden was cast as Winston Churchill in the film The Man with the Plan about the Beveridge Report.

 Personal life

 Cruttenden married Dawn Coulter, a Northern Irish artist from Derry, in 2000; they divorced in 2022.
 They have two daughters, born in 2000 and 2002.